Turnkey Plugins \ Social Login for Drupal 7 Fork on Github

 modules folder of your Drupal installation.

-After having copied the folder you must have a
+After having copied the files, you must have a

 modules/social_login folder in your Drupal directory.